nikp06/nikp06.github.io/content/posts/2023-03-10-simple-workflow-aws-cdk.md

 <!-- Image of the tech stack and the step function -->

-This kind set up is a great starting point to build more complex use cases and it has proven to be super useful and effective several times for me already.
+This kind of set up is a good starting point to build more complex use cases and it has proven to be super useful and effective several times for me already.
 Maybe it helps you too!

 ## Getting Started